ai-cfia/ai-cfia-ia-acia.github.io/docs/about/team/the-software-development-team.md

 Hello there!
 I'm Francois Werbrouck, an enthusiastic database developer for CFIA.

-As a member of the AI-Lab team, I will mainly focus on improving process and task concerning the database behind the growing Artificial intelligence that the team in building.
-I will face multiple challenges and new concept, but as a software engineer student this is my thrill.
-I love to crack my head on issues and brainstorm new ideas so I'm confident that I will be served!
+As a member of the AI-Lab team, my primary objective revolves around enhancing the database infrastructure supporting our Artificial Intelligence initiatives.
+I will embrace the multiple challenges that I will face.
+Being a software engineering student, I thrive on problem-solving and ideation.
+Therefore, I eagerly anticipate the exciting opportunities and discoveries awaiting me and team!

 ### [Cardin, Thomas](https://www.linkedin.com/in/thomas-cardin/) - DevOps